ddd-workshops/medical-centre-ui/.github/copilot-instructions.md

 Within `server` directory, when importing types from contract, don't use the `contract/contract.ts` file, use the `contract/types.ts` file instead.

+## faker utilities

+When providing fake data using faker (`@faker-js/faker`), please relate to version 9.3.0 used in server package.

+When selecting random elements from arrays, use the `randomFromArray` utility function from `./server/fake/utils.ts` instead of direct array access with Math.random() or faker's `arrayElement`.

 # client code

 When importing types on the client side, don't use the `./src/contract/contract.ts` file, use the `./src/contract/types.ts` instead.
 Also, any entities/schemas/components/paths/any other definitions should be exposed from the index.ts file for the client app to import directly.